YvonDong/Regression-Prediction-Based-on-Lodon-Bike-Sharing-Dataset/README.md

 # Regression-Prediction-Based-on-Lodon-Bike-Sharing-Dataset
-A Project for Pattern Recongnition Course data description：
+A Project for Pattern Recongnition Course<br>
+data description：
 "timestamp" - timestamp field for grouping the data "cnt" - the count of a new bike shares